A canonical Ramsey theorem for exactly $m$-coloured complete subgraphs: Conclusion

-We conclude our paper by mentioning two questions that might merit further study.
-First, the problem of completely determining when the proposition $F(V,k,m)$ holds is still open; while we have taken a few steps towards this in this paper, the full question is still far from being resolved.
-Second, it would be reasonable to ask the questions considered here for hypergraphs.
-However, even in the case of $\mathbb{N}^{(3)}$, it is not immediately clear to us what the canonical structures analogous to the rainbow coloured and star coloured complete graphs should be.
+We conclude by mentioning two questions that would merit further study.
+First, the problem of determining for each $k \in \N$, which natural numbers $m \in \N$ are guaranteed to belong to $\C{G}_\Delta$ for every $k$-colouring $\Delta:\N^{(2)} \twoheadrightarrow [k]$ is quite interesting; while we have taken a few steps towards this in this paper, the full question is still far from being resolved.
+Second, it would be reasonable to ask the questions considered here for $r$-uniform hypergraphs.
+However, even in the case of $\N^{(3)}$, it is not immediately clear to us what the canonical structures analogous to the rainbow coloured and star coloured complete graphs should be.